atomisthq/docs/docs/developer/slack.md

     If you want to send a direct message to a user in your Slack workspace, use the `addressUsers` method with the user name of the recipient.

-Here is an example of sending a simple message into the `#general` channel of your Slack workspace:
+Here is an example of sending a small message into the `#general` channel of your Slack workspace:

 ```typescript